What is Choy Li Fut Kung Fu?

 The History Of Choy Li Fut

 The founder Chan Heung was an actual person who was pretty much a martial arts prodigy.
-The reason why Choy Li Fut is a hybrid of 3 styles was because he quickly mastered each of the 3 styles in a row, and his first 2 instructors were honest enough to tell him when they had nothing left to teach him.
+The reason why Choy Li Fut is a hybrid of 3 styles was that he quickly mastered each of the 3 styles in a row, and his first 2 instructors were honest enough to tell him when they had nothing left to teach him.

 Choy Li Fut fighters In The Ring